 Come as you are: You won’t find dress codes, elevator lines or formal dining here.
-Those are all great and certainly have their place, but Graham Street, on the flip side, is the place to be for a more casual rooftop alternative in Uptown.
+Graham Street is the more casual rooftop alternative in Uptown.

 Daily specials: They’ve got deals seven days a week including $6 burgers on Wednesday, $5 margaritas and $2.50 tacos on Thursday, and $5 rose and prosecco on tap on Saturday.

 Go when: You want a casual sports bar vibe with a view.

 Pronounced “new-va-lay.”
 Sophisticated, airy, indoor/outdoor bar on the 22nd floor of the AC Hotel near the Epicentre.